 As with Amazon Prime, and every other Amazon product, this one does not disappoint.
 Not only does Amazon Freetime Kids offer kid-friendly movies and shows, it also offers books, games, and more.
 So for as little as $2.99 a month, you can get a numerous amount of family friendly activities.
 My favorite part of parental controls is that you can set daily time limits for your kids!
 Whahhh?!

 Get a FREE month of Amazon Freetime.

-PBS has been a huge part of our family.
+PBS Kids PBS has been a huge part of our family.
 Since we don’t have cable, we use an antenna to catch all of our local channels including PBS.
 I love that everything that comes on this station is a learning opportunity.
 The PBS Kids app is no different, you can even save your child’s favorite shows, and there’s nothing to worry about because PBS is truly so family friendly.
-Unless you’re like me and absoolutely loathe Caillou.
+Unless you’re like me and absolutely loathe Caillou.